Updated: May 20

 Five years later, Briony is a nurse who finds some degree of comfort in the structure of her new life.
 She speaks only in vague details to her parents, who inform her of changes on the grounds and deaths and marriages.
-There is a bit of time where the hospital clears out, when Briony find out that a story she wrote about Cecelia and Robbie in the fountain was rejected from a magazine, and then the injured troops from Dunkirk arrive.
+There is a bit of time when the hospital clears out and Briony finds out that a story she wrote about Cecelia and Robbie in the fountain was rejected from a magazine, and then the injured troops from Dunkirk arrive.
 This by far is the least interesting part of the novel until it culminates in her conversation with the dying Frenchman, from where she derives a new sense of purpose.

 The movie is the same.
-Thankfully, it speeds things up a bit, although it would be fair to say that Briony is made more into a main character at the ward in the movie whereas in the book, it focuses on her transition to a background character- which is kind of the whole point of her assuming this career path.
-As a nightingale nurse she is supposed to perform her duties without any hesitation and without any real individualism.
-I think part of my annoyance with this portion of the movie is just my personal opinion that the actress who played 18 year old Briony was not very good, so it’s quite distracting to make that transition to an older actress who does not feel as seamless for the role.
+Thankfully, it speeds things up a bit, although it would be fair to say that Briony is made into more of a main character at the ward in the movie whereas, in the book, it focuses on her transition to a background character, which is kind of the whole point of her assuming that career path.
+As a nightingale nurse, she is supposed to perform her duties without any hesitation and without any real individualism.
+I think part of my annoyance with this portion of the movie is my personal opinion that the actress who played 18-year-old Briony was not very good, so it’s quite distracting to make that transition to an older actress who does not feel as seamless for the role.
 I digress.

-Briony attends Lola and Paul’s wedding, and feels like she shouldn’t be there.
+Briony attends Lola and Paul’s wedding and feels like she shouldn’t be there.
 When the priest asks if there is anyone who would like to object to their union, Briony just nearly stands up.
-In that moment, the book speaks quite plainly for the first time.
+At that moment, the book speaks quite plainly for the first time.